glouie/jira.nvim/README.md

     history_size = 200,
-    -- how many unique issues to keep (oldest drop off) }, popup = {
+    -- how many unique issues to keep (oldest drop off) }, buffer_popup = {
+    keymap = "<leader>jb",
+    -- lists all detected issue keys in the current buffer width = 0.55,
+    height = 0.5,
+    border = "rounded",
+    close_on_select = true,
+    -- close the picker after opening an issue from it }, popup = {
     width = 0.6,
     height = 0.7,